keddo/HTMLCapstoneProject/README.md

-# Using Bootstrap -- Newsweek clone
+# WHERE TO STAY -- An HTML Capstone Project

-> This project, consists of using and get to know about bootstrap.
-By be cloning the Newsweek website.
+> The main idea of this project is to make the life of tourists easy putting all they want on the same platform.
+It solves the problem of travelers accessing different websites and instead they can get it  in on place.
+So visitors can search available hotels, guest houses, restaurants and popular places to visit around the area they want to go.

 ![screenshot](./app_screenshot.png)